sahilmachhi/Javascript-Gym/README.md

-this is my journey of learning javascript from scrach and it covers all topics of javascript with notes.
+this is my journey of learning javascript from scratch and it covers all topics of javascript with notes.